sksareen/calmdown/README.md

-# GetFocus
+# CalmDown

-GetFocus is a web-based application designed to improve focus and reduce anxiety through guided breathing exercises and eye-tracking technology.
+CalmDown is a simple web-based application designed to help you calm down in the moment when overwhelmed through guided breathing exercises and soothing visuals.

 ## Features

 - Box breathing exercise (4-4-4-4 pattern)
-- Eye-tracking to measure focus
+- Soothing visuals inspired by Headspace
-- Points system for maintaining focus
+- Points system for maintaining calm
 - Dark mode toggle
 - Responsive design for various screen sizes
+- Accountability tracking with progress visualization

 ## Setup